aws/aws-cdk-rfcs/text/0507-subnets.md

 ### IP addressing

-When you create a VPC, you can provide one or more secondary IP ranges, by providing them in the CIDR format:
+When you create a VPC, in addition to the primary IP block, you can provide one or more secondary IP blocks, by providing them in the CIDR format:

 ```ts
 const vpc = new Vpc(this, 'vpc', {